-Videotapes may not be used to protest a judge's ruling or score.
+Videotapes may not be used to protest/appeal a judge's ruling or score.

-Protests may be filed by the competitor, captain, team manager or coach.
+Protests and appeals may be filed by the competitor, captain, team manager or coach.

-SECTION 2 - ONTARIO COMPETITION MANUAL ONTARIO JUNIOR LIFEGUARD GAMES - POOL
+SECTION 2 - ONTARIO COMPETITION MANUAL ONTARIO JUNIOR LIFESAVING CHAMPIONSHIPS - POOL

-ONTARIO JUNIOR LIFEGUARD GAMES - POOL
+ONTARIO JUNIOR LIFESAVING CHAMPIONSHIPS - POOL

-With the exceptions specified below, Ontario Junior Lifeguard Games - Pool events are conducted according to the latest published edition of the ILS Competition Rule Book and the Canadian Competition Manual.
+With the exceptions specified below, Ontario Junior Lifesaving Championships - Pool events are conducted according to the latest published edition of the ILS Competition Rule Book and the Canadian Competition Manual.
 View or download the manuals at lifesavingsociety.com.

-The Ontario Junior Lifeguard Games is an action-packed competition focused on personal best challenges and some serious fun for youth up to 16 years of age.
+The Ontario Junior Lifesaving Championships is an action-packed competition focused on personal best challenges and some serious fun for youth up to 16 years of age.

-To be eligible to compete in the Ontario Junior Lifeguard Games, competitors shall:
+To be eligible to compete in the Ontario Junior Lifesaving Championships, competitors shall: